sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/llama/llama.md

 1.  ![Terminal](images/6.png)

 === ":octicons-image-16: Build and Run"

-    ```bash
+    ```bash linenums="1"
     docker build --rm -t llama:endpoint .
     docker run --rm -p 8080:8080 llama:endpoint
     ```

-This is where you can use a tool like Postman or Terminal to query the api or use terminal directly.
+This is where you can use a tool like Postman or Terminal send a request to the api.

 #### Curl (Option 1)